barafael/wdym_empowering_everyone/wdym_empowering_everyone.md

 # Takeaways

-* Rust has come a long way
+- Rust has come a long way
-* The "systems" aspects are converging with the "approachability" aspects
+- The "systems" aspects are converging with the "approachability" aspects
-* The ecosystem is glorious, but it is bleeding edge
+- The ecosystem is glorious, but it is bleeding edge
-* Embedded programming can be painless and enjoyable.
+- Embedded programming can be painless and enjoyable.

 <br>

-# Thanks :) and have fun!
+## Thanks :) and have fun